-The editors (see link) were not only important academics in Spain, but also liberals like Villanueva who had to flee to England and spend the rest of his life there.
-If we consider further that the Crònica was censured and required a royal license, we probably owe it to their sophistication and connections that it could be published in the first place.
-Pujades exposed so many controversies and included numerous, esoteric messages that only a publication in a country like France would have been possible in the early 1600s.
-Two hundred years later, the editors were able to solve these problems rhetorically, like Pujades, and honored him by always addressing both sides of a controversy, even in 1831 when they had to introduce the obituary.
-They questioned its relevance by pointing out that Pujades referred repeatedly to some curious notes or sources he had in Paris: ...ut habes in flosculo meo primo, o secundo, ut habes in flosculo meo Parisiensi, etc. which they allegedly found difficult to explain.
-They speculated that if these notes were already in Paris during his lifetime, Pujades had a friend there who "could have been the archbishop of Paris..." (tome VII, p.
+The editors, see link, were not only important academics in Spain, but also liberals like Villanueva, who had to flee to England and spend the rest of his life there.
+If we consider that the Crónica was censured and required a royal license, we probably owe it to their sophistication and connections that it could be published in the first place.
+Pujades exposed controversies and included many esoteric messages that only a publication in a country like France would have been possible in the early 1600s.
+Two hundred years later, the editors were able to solve these problems rhetorically, like Pujades, and honor him by always addressing both sides of a controversy, even in 1831 when they introduced the obituary.
+They question its relevance by pointing out that Pujades refers repeatedly to some curious notes or sources he has in Paris: ...ut habes in flósculo meo primo, o secundo, ut habes in flósculo meo Parisiensi, etc. which they find difficult to explain.
+They speculate that if these notes were already in Paris during his lifetime, Pujades had a friend there who "could have been the archbishop of Paris..." (vol. 5, p.
 III).
-They avoid mentioning his name but imply de Marca's support when Pujades was still alive, which is confirmed by Villanueva's account and would explain why the Crònica is not mentioned in the will.
-The editors write that the flosculo are at the Bibliothèque Royale (today BnF) in Paris, and also registered under Baluze (mss.
+They avoid mentioning his name but imply de Marca's support while Pujades was alive, which is confirmed by Villanueva's account and would explain why the Crónica is not mentioned in the will.
+The editors write that the flósculo are at the BnF in Paris and also registered under Baluze (mss.
 234, 238, 239).
-It remains to be seen if the list is complete, although Jesús Villanueva Lopéz writes, following d'Abadal, that only one document from the flosculo is used in the Marca Hispanica .
-But, according to the erudite editors, these were "flosculo ó documentos antiguos" (Tome IV, p.
-II), which appears to be a message that all Catalan documents from Pujades and de Marca were meant, perhaps even the Gesta comitum barcinonensium which is also registered under Baluze.
+It remains to be seen if the list is complete, because Jesús Villanueva Lopéz claims, following Abadal, that only one document from these particular flósculo is used in the Marca Hispanica .
+But, according to the editors, they were "flósculo ó documentos antiguos" which could include all Catalan documents from Pujades and de Marca, including the Gesta comitum Barcinonensium, which is also registered under Baluze.

 10. The mental world of Pujades

-Before we look at the hidden messages of Pujades a disturbing fact needs to be addressed that would eliminate his competence as an unbiased historian.
-We had mentioned earlier that some scholars describe Pujades as an "an over-zealous Roman catholic with a deep hatred of Protestants and heretics", but the actual critique is even more severe: According to Amelang, the diaries of Pujades reveal his "xenophobia" and that he was a "fervent Catholic" who followed traditional religious practices like "the veneration of relics and saints".
-Furthermore, his "remarks on religious matters betray a militant and highly defensive awareness of being engaged in an endless battle against heresy", and he was "obedient to the apostolic Catholic Roman see – an attitude which explains his (rare) expression of delight when he heard of a massacre of Huguenots in southern France in 1611."
+Before we look at the hidden messages of Pujades a disturbing fact needs to be addressed that could eliminate his competence as an unbiased historian.
+We have mentioned earlier that Pujades is described as an "an over-zealous Roman catholic with a deep hatred of Protestants and heretics", but the actual critique is even more severe: According to Amelang, the diaries of Pujades reveal his "xenophobia" and that he was a "fervent Catholic" who followed traditional religious practices like "the veneration of relics and saints".
+Furthermore, his "remarks on religious matters betray a militant and highly defensive awareness of being engaged in an endless battle against heresy", and show he was "obedient to the apostolic Catholic Roman see – an attitude which explains his (rare) expression of delight when he heard of a massacre of Huguenots in southern France in 1611."
 Amelang concludes: "It is perhaps this, the dark side of Pujades for the modern reader, that best testifies to his role as a spokesman for his times and for a mental world most would regard as better left behind."

-This is devastating news for aficionados of the Crònica, and especially for the 'Pujades Affair', because it means that "ignorant" (Baluze) and "prejudicial" (Amelang) are valid characterizations of Pujades, and are putting it kindly!
-Because the author of the Crònica is such a different person, any attempt to vindicate Pujades should start with a contemporary of Amelang, the historian and priest Miquel Pujol whom we cited above.
-He wrote that he hoped his research "can serve as an homage to the great personage Jeroni Pujades and contribute to a better understanding of this extraordinary figure".
-Father Pujol describes him as "definitely a humanist" and emphasizes that it can only be said from the point of view of the diaries that the comments of Pujades are "marked by a religiosity of superstitious and naive beliefs" .
-Later, when Pujol summarizes the impressive library (pp.175-80) he notes that "the intellectual curiosity of our jurist is really impressive", and that Pujades expresses in the diaries "a deep faith, sincerity, and openess that is rather strange for a man of such high culture" (p.193).
-Coming from an erudite priest this is persuasive evidence that Pujades narrated his diaries and the Crònica from different points of views!
+This is devastating news for aficionados of the Crónica because it means that "ignorant" (Baluze) and "prejudicial" (Amelang) are valid characterizations of Pujades, and are actually putting it kindly!
+Because the author of the Crónica is such a different person, any attempt to vindicate Pujades should start with a contemporary of Amelang, the historian and priest Miquel Pujol whom we cited above.
+He hopes his research "can serve as an homage to the great personage Jeroni Pujades and contribute to a better understanding of this extraordinary figure".
+Pujol describes him as "definitely a humanist" and emphasizes that it can only be said from the point of view of the diaries that the comments of Pujades are "marked by a religiosity of superstitious and naive beliefs" .
+Later, when Pujol reconstructs the impressive library (pp.175-215) he notes that "the intellectual curiosity of our jurist is really impressive", and that Pujades expresses in the diaries "a deep faith, sincerity, and openess that is rather strange for a man of such high culture" (p.193).
+Coming from an erudite priest this is persuasive evidence that Pujades narrated his diaries and the Crónica from different points of views

-11. Did Pujades "cheat the devil"?
+11. Did Pujades "cheat the devil?"